WebberZone/autoclose/docs/01-acc-getting-started/autoclose-settings.md

 Autosaves are never deleted by scheduled cleanup, so autosave recovery data stays intact.

 Before v3.2.0, enabling **Delete post revisions** deleted every revision on each scheduled run.
 Existing settings are preserved and nothing is enabled on upgrade, but scheduled runs now follow the policy above.
+Sites that already had the option enabled see a one-time dismissible admin notice explaining the change.
 To delete every revision regardless of retention and age, use the **Delete all revisions** button on the [Tools page](autoclose-tools-page.md).

 Each run is bounded so a large site is cleaned up over several runs rather than in one long request.
 The bound is filterable: